Stochastic electrodynamics: Brief history

-In a 2014 dissertation Carlos Alberto de Oliveira Henriques measured the energy shift in the atomic levels of Xe atoms as they passed through nano-porous Casimir membranes.
-Some evidence of anomalous radiation were observed, however, he was not able to distinguish this radiation conclusively from the background due to said shortcomings in the detector.
-A follow up study detected anomalous radiation and was able to either eliminate various alternative sources of energy as an explanation or show that they were unlikely.
-The amount of radiation detected, however, was lower than expected.

 Scope of SED

 SED has been used in attempts to provide a classical explanation for effects previously considered to require quantum mechanics (here restricted to the Schrödinger equation and the Dirac equation and QED) for their explanation.
-It has also been used to motivate a classical ZPF-based underpinning for gravity and inertia.
-There is no universal agreement on the successes and failures of SED, either in its congruence with standard theories of quantum mechanics, QED, and gravity, or in its compliance with observation.
+It has also motivated a classical ZPF-based underpinning for gravity and inertia.
+There is no universal agreement on the successes and failures of SED, either in its congruence with standard theories of quantum mechanics, QED, and gravity or in its compliance with observation.
 The following SED-based explanations are relatively uncontroversial and are free of criticism at the time of writing: